 Quick Note: This post is quite long, so I created jump links so you can easily navigate the post.

-So without further ado, here are the blogging strategies that have worked for us.
+So without further ado, here are the blogging strategies will show you how to get traffic to your blog.

-In order to grow our blog to 120,000 visitors per month, we needed to escape the blogging hamster wheel of doom.
+In order to grow our blog to 120,000 visitors per month, we needed to escape the content marketing hamster wheel of doom.

 You know, where you spend hours writing content, promote it, get a spike of traffic and then it’s lost to the internet… forever.